-- 1. Up to 5 storeys with shop top housing on amalgamated lots fronting the western side of Willoughby Road. - 2.
+- Up to 4 storeys with 3m setback above three storeys for shop top housing on amalgamated lots fronting the western side of Penshurst Street. - 2.
 Encourage shared access on lot boundaries to reduce driveways onto Penshurst Street. - 3.
 Consider additional crossing arm at the intersection of Penshurst Street and Oakville Road. - 4.
-Streetscape improvements and additional street tree planting to Penshurst Street. - 5.
-Residential apartments up to 5 storeys accessible from Medway Lane.
+Streetscape improvements and additional street tree planting to Penshurst Street.